Amazon Consultant

 How to write Amazon description and listing copy

-Your product description section is an opportunity to tell your brand’s story, describe a customer’s problem and offer your product as the solution, and go into greater detail about product features.
-Product Description section is for shoppers who are genuinely interested in purchasing your product and want to get all the nitty gritty information before making a decision.
+Your product description section is an opportunity to tell your brand’s story, describe a customer’s problem offer your product as the solution, and go into greater detail about product features.
+The product Description section is for shoppers who are genuinely interested in purchasing your product and want to get all the nitty gritty information before making a decision.

 Best practices

-• Quality product description should include FAQs, brand story and values, technical details, quality control procedures, etc.
+• Quality product descriptions should include FAQs, brand stories and values, technical details, quality control procedures, etc.

 • Don’t forget to add relevant keywords to your description because even if you plan on creating A+ Content, your description will still be indexed from the backend